lee-man/movenet-pytorch/README.md

 ### Notice
 In order to get in touch with the internal computational flow of Movenet, I use [netron](https://github.com/lutzroeder/netron) to visualize Movenet and my own implementation.
 You can use netron to compare the one with another.
 The model definitions in onnx format or tflite format are maintained in `_models` directory.
 There are a few things to pay attention to when I try to convert the movenet TFLite model to PyTorch model:

+* Movenet version:
+  * There are two versions of Movenet: Lightning and Thunder.
+The current code only supports Lightning ones.
 * Extract the weights:
   * Currently I use the most clumsy way to extract the weights from TFLite model: open it with netron, select the layers/ops I want to deal with, export the weights, and rename the numpy file using PyTorch convention.
 * Batchnorm: